ericmitt/IotPnp/SenseHat/SenseHat_Tuto.md

 1. ```dotnetcli
    ./SenseHatPnp
    ```
+Voila! your device is connected and send real sensor data to the Hub...

 ## Run and Test with IoT Explorer
 Now that the code is running you can use:
 IoTExplorer to look at the properties, command and telemetry.

 Note that each component has its own telemetry, that you can see in the IoT Plug and Play tab.

 IoTExplorer can resolve models from a local directory, you can specify it in Home|IoT Plug and Play Settings.